holinov/zide/readme.md

 * sudo is requered on remote server

 ## Code completition instalattion
-Code Copletition uses Eclim.
+[YouCompleteMe](https://github.com/Valloric/YouCompleteMe) is used as main autocomplete engine Java Code Copletition uses Eclim integrated to YCM.
 To install it just run *install_eclim.sh* (takes some time)

 ### Known bugs
 * can't change default shell to zsh if no password is set for user ( chsh needs password to change shell for user)